 Dividends are not an expense item, so are not shown on the profit and loss statement in your accounts.

-Dividends are not shown on the CT600 filing.
+Dividends are also not shown on the CT600 filing.
 They are a distribution of your profits, your profits are shown on the CT600 and your profits are taxed.
+Your net profits or amount remaining after tax, is the amount you can distribute as dividends.
 Please see our corporation tax calculator or create an account to calculate your profits.

-As a shareholder you are taxed on dividends you receive through your personal income taxation, if you receive over £2,000 in dividends per year.
-This is calculated in your SA100 you need to submit to HMRC each year.
+When it comes to dividend allocation, as a shareholder, you are taxed on dividends you receive through your personal income taxation, if you receive over £2,000 in dividends per year.
+This is calculated in your SA100 that as a director, you need to submit to HMRC each year.